Financial-Times/ui-style-guide/index.md

 A standard FT spacing unit is 20px.

 When laying out your product please give enough room to the page elements.
 Vertical spacing between elements should be consistent.
-Products presented with varying gaps between elements will look like mistakes.

 Horizontal spacing, gutters and margins should be controlled by the Origami grid.
 For vertical spacing you should use the FT spacing unit.

-##Fonts
-__Benton Sans__

-Benton is the FT's house font online.
-It is also used for all body text on generic pages such service pages, tool pages and other ancillary pages which are not articles.
+##Fonts/Typefaces

+###Serif typefaces

+Serif fonts are generally used to display editorial headlines and body copy.
+They may also be used for large titles on other products occasionally, but despite a general impression that the FT uses serif fonts for all or most text across its digital products, this generally isn't the case and they tend to be reserved to indicate editorial content.

 __Miller Display Bold__ and __Miller Display Bolder__

-Used for article headlines on the FT webapp.
+Miller is used for titles.
+This could be article headlines or, less commonly, a page or product title.
+It is generally used at a minimum of 16px.
+Where headlines are displayed smaller than this, a sans-serif font is generally used instead, even for article headlines, for example in a list within a module or on a search results page.

+Where custom fonts can't be used, Georgia is used as a fallback.

+__Clarion__

+Clarion is used for article body copy only on some products, such as the FT Web App.
+Where custom fonts can't be used, Georgia is used as a fallback.

 __Georgia__

-Georgia is the standard article body font.
-If at all possible don’t use Georgia italic.

-__Clarion__

-Clarion is the standard article body font on the FT webapp.
+Georgia is the standard article body font and fallback for Miller and Clarion where custom fonts can't be used.

-__Arial / Helvetica__
+###Sans-serif typefaces

+Sans-serif fonts are used widely for non-editorial text.
+This includes module titles, bylines and date stamps etc within editorial articles, as well as all other content such as navigation, footers and service and tool pages.

+When article headlines are shown at a size below 16px, sans-serif fonts are used in preference to Miller or Georgia.

+__Benton Sans__

-If Benton Sans is not available these fonts can be used as a fallback.
+Benton is used widely as our preferred sans-serif font.
+Where custom fonts can't be used, Arial is used as a fallback.

+__Arial__

+Arial is used as a fallback for Benton where custom fonts can't be used

 All fonts can be retrieved from the <a href="http://registry.origami.ft.com/components/o-fonts">Origami o-fonts component.</a>

 ###Implementation Names

-Fonts used by development differ in name to the font names installed for design software.
-All font names above are accoding to the CSS names for fonts.
-Below is a table of the CSS names compared to actual font names locally used by design software.
+Below is a table of the Origami CSS names used for the various fonts and weights.
 Under contractual agreement copies of these fonts cannot be distributed to third parties.

 <table class='o-techdocs-table'>
                 <tr>